Overview of OLE

 Kuali OLE is the first system designed by and for academic and research libraries for managing and delivering intellectual information.

-A community of partners will deliver an enterprise-ready, community-source software package to manage and provide access not only to items in their collections but also to licensed and local digital content.
-Kuali OLE (pronounced oh-LAY, for Open Library Environment) features a governance model in which the entire library community can collaborate to own the resulting intellectual property.
+OLE is Community.
+OLE delivers an enterprise-ready, community-source software package to manage and provide access not only to items in your collection but also to licensed and local digital content.

 - Built, owned, governed by the academic and research library community

-- Supports the wide range of resources and formats of scholarly information
+- Supports a wide range of resources and formats of scholarly information

 - Interoperates & integrates with other enterprise and network-based systems